FNALLPC/cmseft/README.md

 but much faster generation time because the detector simulation and reconstruction is being skipped.

 We will generate a few events directly from the gridpack created in the previous step (no intermediate GEN file is needed!), and use the same pythia fragment as in the GEN step before.
-Make sure you are in `cmseft2023/generation/` and have a CMSSW environment set.
+Make sure you are in `cmseft2023/generation/` and have a CMSSW environment set (e.g. run `. setup.sh` again to be sure).

 A cmsRun config file can be created
 ``` bash